syncfusion/blazor-docs/src/gantt/gantt-chart/managing-tasks.md

 ### Task Dependencies

 In the Gantt Chart component, you can update the dependencies between tasks and link the tasks interactively.
-The task dependencies can be mapped from the data source using the `Dependency` property.
+The task dependencies can be mapped from the data source using the `GanttTaskFields.Dependency` property.

 You can update the task dependencies using the following ways: